bbhtt/lorry-mirror-updater/README.md

   --raw-files-directory
                         Path to the raw files mirror directory (default: files) --exclude-alias [ ...]
-                        List of aliases to exclude in bst-to-lorry (default: fdsdk_git, fdsdk_mirror) --push                Push the branch to the remote repository --create-mr           Create a Gitlab merge request (implies --push) --lorry2              Use lorry2 format in bst-to-lorry
+                        List of aliases to exclude in bst-to-lorry --push                Push the branch to the remote repository --create-mr           Create a Gitlab merge request (implies --push) --lorry2              Use lorry2 format in bst-to-lorry